frederickm13/frederickm13.github.io/_posts/2019-03-24-HowCloseAreWeToPerfectBracket.md

 ---
-title: How close are we to a perfect NCAA Tournament Bracket?
+title: How Close Are We to a Perfect NCAA Tournament Bracket?
 author: Erick McCollum
 layout: Post
 date:  2019-03-24 -0600